 Electric snowblowers are lighter-weight and easier to store.
 They're also easier to maintain and less messy.

-Whether you need something to clear a short sidewalk, or something to clear 10 inch deep snow from your driveway, electric snowblowers are made in several different ways to meet the needs of various types of homeowners.
+Whether you need a snow blower to clear a short sidewalk, or a machine to throw deep, 10-inch snow piles from your driveway, electric snowblowers are made in several different ways to meet the needs of various types of homeowners.

-Power Shovel Power shovels are really snow sweepers instead of throwers.
-These lightweight snow moving machines dont have wheels or chutes.
+Power shovels are really snow sweepers instead of throwers.
+These lightweight snow moving machines donít have wheels or chutes.
 Instead, a paddle style auger pushes the snow forward like a broom.

 Weighing less than 15 lbs., an power shovel will save your back.
 However, you'll still get a workout carrying and pushing it around.

-would be too much for this little guy.
+would be too much for this small but handy tool.

 gas-powered snow blowers.

 Unlike power shovels, they feature easy-to-maneuver wheels and a chute to direct the discharged snow.